 What Is Gum Recession?

-Gum recession is a form of gum disease where the gum tissue around the teeth wears away or pulls back, exposing the roots of the teeth.
+Gum recession is gum disease where gum tissue pulls back, exposing tooth roots and increasing the risk of sensitivity and decay.
 It may occur over time or, in some cases, more rapidly, but gum recession can be a concerning issue that may lead to root decay and tooth sensitivity.

 Aggressive Brushing

-Brushing your teeth too vigorously or using a hard-bristled brush applies excessive pressure, which wears away the gum tissue and contributes to recession.
+Vigorous brushing or using a hard-bristled brush applies excessive pressure, wearing away the gum tissue and contributing to recession.

 Dental Plaque